jhipster/generator-jhipster/travis/samples/README.md

 ## Entity configurations

 We also have a number of `Entity.json` files for testing different entity configurations.
+They are in folder .jhipster of a generated sample.